When Push Comes to Breach: Hackers Use Push Notifications to Bypass MFA

 The ideal solution to averting this scam is to disable push notifications; however, given their prevalence and convenience, this is not always a viable option.
 In these instances:

-• Do not let approving push notifications become “second nature.”
-Always try to be cognizant, avoid falling into routine, and never place 100% of your trust in any given notification.
+- Do not let approving push notifications become “second nature.”
+Always try to be cognizant, avoid falling into routine, and never place 100% of your trust in any given push notification that you believe are safe.
 Threat actors want to capitalize on your trust and habits.

 Where you currently use push notifications as part of MFA (either day-to-day life or as part of an organization-wide policy), take the following actions to prevent cybercriminals from compromising other common factors to prevent misuse: